deckhouse/virtualization/DEVELOPMENT.md

 ## Taskfile

 Repo contains Taskfile.dist.yaml.
-You can define your own tasks in [Taskfile.yaml](https://taskfile.dev/usage/#supported-file-names).
+You can define your own tasks in [Taskfile.my.yaml](https://taskfile.dev/usage/#supported-file-names) and use them with `my:` prefix, e.g. `task my:build`.
+Use Taskfile.my.yaml.example as inspiration.

 ## Test in local cluster